earizon/Single-Page-Book/README.txt

 ************

   - The full notes-database is just a single human-readable HTML file.
-    No need for local or server apps just a modern (2016+) web browser, and a text/html editor is all that needed.
+    No need for local or server apps, a modern (2016+) web browser, and a text/html editor is all that needed.

   - Navigate notes "a la Google maps" by zooming in/out, or